palewire/django-calaccess-technical-documentation/docs/apps/calaccess_processed.rst

 django-calaccess-processed-data
 ===============================

-A Django app to transform and refine campaign finance and lobbysist disclosure data from the California Secretary of State’s `CAL-ACCESS <http://www.sos.ca.gov/prd/cal-access/>`_ database into ready-to-analyze data models.
+A Django app to clean, transform and refine campaign finance and lobbysist disclosure data from the California Secretary of State’s :doc:`CAL-ACCESS </calaccess>` database.

 Open-source resources
 ---------------------